-I get a number of calls, emails and messages a week saying “my new airgun is underpowered!”.
-I also often see people slagging off airgun manufacturers and tuners on forums and social media because their rifle is under powered.
-More often than not the rifle is not actually underpowered.
-Usually it is because the owner does not know enough about their rifle, fill pressures, different pellets or how to use their chronograph.
+I get a number of calls, emails and messages a week saying “my airgun is under-powered!”.
+I also often see people slagging off airgun manufacturers and tuners on forums and social media because their rifle is believed to be under powered.
+More often than not the rifle is not actually under-powered.
+Often it is because the owner does not fully understand their rifle, fill pressures, different pellets or how to use their chronograph.
 I will try and clear up some of the common misconceptions in this article:

 One very common problem is the chronograph, well more accurately the user not knowing how to set the chrono up correctly.
 The chronograph measures the time it takes the pellet to pass 2 sensors, which it then reads out on the screen as fps (feet per second), mps (meters per second), ftlbs (foot pounds) or joules etc. Most people in the UK use ftlbs (foot pounds) to see if their rifle is under the 12ftlbs rule, mps and joules is commonly used in Europe.
 What they tend to forget/ignore is the chronograph needs to know how heavy the pellet is so that it can calculate the foot pounds.
 If you have left the pellet weight setting in the chronograph on the default pellet weight of say 10 grains (grams and grains are not the same thing!) and you shoot a .22 Air Arms Field @ 16grains through the chrono, it will measure the speed at say 570fps but tell you that the ftlbs is only 7.2ftlbs, when in fact it is actually 11.5ftlbs.
 The same applies if you have the chrono set on 10grain and you use a 8.44g JSB Exact that is doing 775fps, your chrono will tell you that your rifle is doing 13.3ftlbs, which is over the UK legal limit but in reality it is doing 11.3ftlbs.